alanh90/DocBase/README.md

 - Markdown and OpenAPI/Swagger compatibility

 ## What is DocBase?
 DocBase helps developers maintain an organized, up-to-date collection of documentation from various sources in one place.
-Instead of hunting through multiple websites and repositories, you can access all your needed documentation offline and stay synchronized with upstream changes.

-## Features

-### Automated Documentation Syncing
-- Automatically pulls documentation updates from source repositories
-- Version control system tracks documentation changes over time
-- Configure sync intervals per documentation source

-### Wide Format Support
-- Markdown files
-- OpenAPI/Swagger specifications
-- HTML documentation
-- PDF documents
-- Custom documentation formats

 ### AI/ML Focus
 - Dedicated section for AI/ML documentation
 - Covers major frameworks like TensorFlow, PyTorch, Hugging Face
 - Includes documentation for popular AI APIs and services

-### Search & Organization
-- Full-text search across all documentation
-- Tag-based organization system
-- Custom categorization options
-- Quick navigation between related docs

-### Offline Access
-- Complete offline documentation access
-- Local documentation storage
-- Automatic background syncing when online